Nubotics/redux-modules/README.md

 # Reduxify
 A library for defining clear, boilerplate free Redux reducers with typechecked action payloads.
+Based on the [redux duck](https://github.com/erikras/ducks-modular-redux) paradigm proposed by [erikras](https://github.com/erikras/).

 ## Advantages
 - Proptype checking for your action payloads.